 The Complete Guide to Lone Working in the UK

-What is a lone worker?
-The Health & Safety Executive (HSE) defines lone workers as “those who work by themselves without close or direct supervision”.
-It’s estimated that 8 million people across the UK can be defined as a lone worker, which is about 1 in every 4 people of the 31.2 million UK working population.
+The Health and Safety Executive (HSE) defines lone workers as “those who work by themselves without close or direct supervision”.
+It’s estimated that 8 million people across the UK can be defined as a lone worker, which is about 1 in every 4 people of the 33 million UK working population.

-The term ‘lone worker’ does not mean they’re not part of a team, nor does it mean they are necessarily working in isolation without the presence of any person.
+The term ‘lone worker’ does not mean they’re not part of a team, nor does it mean they are necessarily working in isolation.

-Rather, lone workers are anyone whose job scope includes duties that will have them working without a co-worker or team member present, whether they are in a private, enclosed, or public workplace.
+Rather, a lone worker is anyone whose job scope includes duties that will have them working without a co-worker or team member present, whether they are in a private, enclosed, or public workplace.

 Lone workers can also be working in teams within the same vicinity or building, but they are located far enough away from their teammates and/or manager that they are out of sight and out of hearing range, whether that’s at a fixed location, on the road, or somewhere else.